 What’s it all about?

 In Lights, Camera, Action!
 You’ll be trying to make it big in the movies.
 You’ll source scripts and follow clues and characters to learn how to construct the perfect genre flick.
-You’ll get to film up to three tiny films in our cosy studios during the night, which we’ll then edit and appraise, before the evening concludes with a glitzy ceremony to honor the best efforts.
+You’ll get to film two tiny films in our cosy studios during the night, which we’ll then edit and appraise, before the evening concludes with a glitzy ceremony to screen some clips and honor the best efforts.